 The management will recruit the semi-skilled and unskilled workers from the nearby villages.
 The project activity and the management will definitely support the local Panchayat and provide other form of assistance for the development of public amenities in this region.
 The company management will contribute to the local schools, dispensaries for the welfare of the villagers.
 A suitable combination of trees that can grow fast and also have good leaf cover will be adopted to develop the green belt.
-It is proposed to plant 90 Nos. of native species will be planted during the mining plan period.
-Other than this social development of village will be considered as per social activities.
-Socio-economic environment will have positive impact due to the mining project in the area.
+It is proposed to plant 340 Nos. of native species will be planted during the mining plan period.
 The mining activity will create employment opportunities to local communities.
 The project will not only improve the living standard of local people but also create an aesthetic value to the river banks where green belt will be developed.